 Krabbe disease, also known as globoid cell leukodystrophy, is an autosomal recessive leukodystrophy.

-Can vary and depends on age of onset 5.
+Can vary and depends on the age of onset 5.

 - delayed milestones